adekunleoajayi/adekunleoajayi.github.io/_posts/2017-02-23-scholarship-tips.md

 #### 2. Who gives scholarship/grant/award ?
 <p style='text-align: justify;'>
 Scholarships are given mostly by universities and federal governments.
-Nonetheless, a large portion of awards are equally available from other bodies such as, research institutes, private companies, research and development units of industries, banks, government parastatals, etc. For awarding institutions other than the university, the funding might be handed directly to the recipient or allocated via the university. </p>
+Nonetheless, a large number of awards are equally available from other agencies such as, research institutes, private companies, research and development units of industries, banks, government parastatals, etc. In a situation where the awarding institution is not a university, the funding might be handed directly to the recipient or allocated via the university. </p>

 <p style='text-align: justify;'>
-The call for scholarship applications are sometimes handled by the awarding institutions (not the university in this case), and it becomes very difficult for prospecting students to get information as to the advertised openings.
+The call for scholarship applications are sometimes handled by the awarding institutions (not the university in this case), and it could be difficult for prospecting students to get information as to the advertised openings.
 So, it is highly recommended to look beyond the university environment if you are seriously in need of a scholarship. </p>

 #### 3. Where to find a scholarship advert ?